What is the Advantage and Disadvantage of Fixed RFID Readers

 5. Lower labour costs

-Apart from increased efficiency and accuracy, fixed readers can shave off unnecessary costs and boost operational efficiency by eliminating the error-prone and labour-intensive way of manual data entry and inventory management.
-This enables employees to focus on value-added tasks that ultimately benefit the organisation.
+Apart from increased efficiency and accuracy, fixed readers can reduce unnecessary costs and boost operational efficiency by eliminating the error-prone and labour-intensive method of manual data entry and inventory management.
+This enables employees to focus on value-added tasks that ultimately benefit the organization.

 As explained above, fixed RFID readers shine when RFID processes, both reading and writing, take place in the same area.
-Apart from that, it is also best to choose fixed readers for processes without space limitations, and a fixed reader is more likely to achieve more accurate reads than handhelds.
+It's also best to choose fixed readers for processes without space limitations, and a fixed reader is more likely to achieve more accurate reads than handhelds.

-Overall, fixed RFID readers are the optimal choice for applications such as, but not limited to:
+Overall, fixed RFID readers are the optimal choice for applications such as:

 Improve billing accuracy and inventory management by eliminating the common occurrence of employees fumbling over barcodes and tags.